 Business owners engaged in the construction trades recognize that construction defect lawsuits are a regrettable but unavoidable development.
 Under Florida law, Section 558 of Florida’s construction defect law imposes a dispute resolution process that involves complex issues and significant litigation expenses.
-When project owners and/or POAs file a construction defect lawsuit against a general contractor pursuant to Section 558, this notice triggers an expensive and time intensive process of retaining experts, conducting inspections, and negotiations through correspondence.
-Although the natural response is to request a tender of defense from insurance carriers, construction companies and contractors need to proceed based on the premises that their insurer might balk at covering this process.
+When project owners file a construction defect notice against a general contractor pursuant to Section 558, this notice triggers an expensive and time intensive process of retaining experts, conducting inspections, and negotiations through correspondence.
+Although the natural response is to request a tender of defense from insurance carriers, construction companies and contractors need to prepare for the possiblity that their insurer might balk at covering this process.

 The federal district court for the Southern District of Florida in Altman Contractors, Inc. v.
 Crum & Forster Specialty Insurance Company specifically addressed the duty of an insurer under a commercial liability policy to cover the cost of defense related to this Section 558 process.
 When the insured contractor submitted a request for his insured to cover the cost of expert and legal expenses after receipt of notice of a construction defect allegation under this provision, the insurance carrier refused to cover the costs of defense.
 According to the insurer, these expenses were not covered because they were not incurred as part of a formal dispute resolution process.